-A sip of resveratrol and a full p53: Ingredients for a successful cell deathNovember 13th, 2012 in Medical research /
+A sip of resveratrol and a full p53: Ingredients for a successful cell deathNovember 13, 2012 in Medicine & Health / Medical research

 Researchers at the Universidade Federal in Rio de Janeiro in Brazil have found that introduction of a normal copy of the p53 gene in p53-defective cancer cell lines makes these cells sensitive to the anti-tumor proprieties of resveratrol, the naturally occurring dietary compound found in red wine.

 Resveratrol is a naturally occurring dietary compound found in grapes, berries, and peanuts.
 This polyphenol protects plants against pathogens such as bacteria and fungi by inducing cell death in invading organisms.
 The compound was discovered in red wine in 1939 but by large did not attract the attention of the scientific community.
 More recently, pre-clinical studies have revealed the many beneficial properties of resveratrol.
 These include antidiabetic, cardioprotective, and chemopreventive effects.
 The latter has been associated to resveratrol antioxidant and anti-inflammatory proprieties.